azerion/bluestack-sdk-android/upgrading.md

 ```

-### Librairies
+### libraries
-Don't forget to update the other librairies :
+Don't forget to update the other libraries :
 - [SmartAdServer-Android-SDK.jar]

 ## Upgrading to 2.0.5